LiBoard/LiBoard.github.io/doc/how-it-works.md

 - The starting position of each piece needs to be known.
 For standard chess, this isn't a problem, but it means that in order to support Chess960, the "recipient" would need to be told the starting position by the user.
+- A delay is needed in order to allow "sliding" pieces such as a rook over several squares to its destination.
+Both the Python module and the app allow specifying a delay.
+  300 ms works well in my experience.
 - If a pawn is promoted, the board has no way of determining which piece is used to replace the pawn.
 Currently, it is assumed that every pawn promotes to a Queen.
 There are several paths I see to implement underpromotion: